suzannecodeinst/RPS-game-PP2/README.md

 ### Validator Testing

 #### HTML
 I tested the HTML with [W3](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsuzannecodeinst.github.io%2FRPS-game-PP2%2F) validator.
 This highlighted that a H2 element where I show the results was missing a heading.
-This is deliberate as the content is fille donly when game starts play.
+This is deliberate as the content is filled only when game starts play.

-### CSS
+#### CSS
 I tested the CSS with the [Jigsaw](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsuzannecodeinst.github.io%2FRPS-game-PP2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) validator and all was good.